ECHOlab-DTU/Project-template/README.md

 <img src="images/Pdf_example.png" alt="Pdf with project description" width="200">

 **2. GitHub README.md Template and Guide**: Below, you'll find a guide and template for a README.md file that you can copy and customize to showcase your projects developed with ECHO Lab.
-You can do pages like this one:

-You can create pages like this one: https://github.com/ECHOlab-DTU/Experimenting-with-large-ethnographic-data-workshop
+You can do pages like this one:  https://github.com/ECHOlab-DTU/Experimenting-with-large-ethnographic-data-workshop

 # GitHub README.md - How to create a new file: